wlongdong/wlongdong.github.io/_pages/talks.md

 author_profile: true
 ---
 # Two-time RoboCon Champion
-My team and I won the championship of RoboCon China trial in 2017 and 2018 respectively, and represented China in the Asia-Pacific event.
-I am mainly responsible for robot localization, control, wireless communication and an App that can be used for robot debugging and data recording.
+My team and I won the championship of the RoboCon China contest in 2017 and 2018, respectively, and represented China in the Asia-Pacific event.
+I am mainly responsible for robot localization, control, wireless communication, and an App that can be used for robot debugging and data recording.

 <br/>
 <div align=center >